 Panoptis is typically installed as a program to be executed by the system's command scheduler crontab.
 Additionally, Panoptis can be run at system startup as a background task to continuously monitor the accounting files.
-A sample scheduling file for Panoptis that we used on our system is reproduced in Figure 3.
-In this example a few quick checks are run every twenty minutes (on the fifth, 25th, and 45th minute of the hour) against the profiles stored in the pooh.
+A sample scheduling file for Panoptis that we used on our system is reproduced in Figure 2.
+In this example, a few quick checks are run every twenty minutes (on the fifth, 25th, and 45th minute of the hour) against the profiles stored in the pooh.
 20min database.
 Every hour a more complete check is run.
-Its profiles are split into two databases, one stores the working hour (8am to 6pm) profiles (pooh.workhour) and one the night-hour (7pm to 7am) profiles (pooh.late).
-Daily checks are run every night at 4:50am.
-Again, the profile databases are split between workdays and weekends.
-Finally, the complete set of accounting files is checked using a full configuration every Sunday at 2:20am.
+Its profiles are split into two tables; one stores the working hour (8am to 6pm) profiles (pooh.workhour) and one the night-hour (7pm to 7am) profiles (pooh.late).
+Daily checks are run every night at 4:50 a.m.
+Again, the profile tables are split between workdays and weekends.
+Finally, the complete set of accounting files is checked using a full configuration every Sunday at 2:20 a.m.